oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 You will be using the details you gathered for the docker login.

-- Replace the `fra.ocir.io` with the name of the registry you used (if its not fra.ocir.io of course !)
+- Replace the `fra.ocir.io` with the name of the registry you used (if its not fra.ocir.io of course!)
 - Replace `tenancy-name` with the name of your tenancy
 - Replace `username` with your username
 - Replace `abcdefrghijklmnopqrstuvwxyz` with the auth token you used previously during the docker login.
 As this may well have characters in it that have special meaning to the Unix shell you should make sure that's in single quotes ( ' ' )